Glimmer of hope seen in India, but virus crisis not over yet

 The turnaround represents a glimmer of hope for India, still in the clutches of a devastating coronavirus surge that has raised public anger at the government.

 A well-enforced lockdown and vigilant authorities are being credited for Mumbai’s burgeoning success.
-Even the capital of New Delhi is seeing whispers of improvement as infections slacken after weeks of tragedy and desperation playing out in overcrowded hospitals and crematoriums and on the streets.
+Even the capital of New Delhi is seeing faint signs of improvement as infections slacken after weeks of tragedy and desperation playing out in overcrowded hospitals and crematoriums and on the streets.

 With over 24 million confirmed cases and 270,000 deaths, India’s caseload is the second highest after the U.S. But experts believe that the country’s steeply rising curve may finally be flattening — even if the plateau is a high one, with an average of 340,000 confirmed daily cases last week.
-On Monday, infections continued to decline as cases dipped below 300,000 for the first time in weeks.
+On Monday, reported infections continued to decline as cases dipped below 300,000 for the first time in weeks.

 It is still too early to say things are improving, with Mumbai and New Delhi representing only a sliver of the overall situation.